People: All users

 Your generated diagram will appear in a blank area on the canvas.
 You can edit, move, and connect AI-generated shapes just like manually added ones.

-If you've already created a diagram on the canvas and want to structure them into a Diagram format, you can convert them with one click.
+If you've already created a diagram on the canvas and want to structure it into a Diagram format, you can convert it with one click.
 This keeps all connections intact while adding Diagram-specific functionality.

 To convert an existing diagram on the canvas into a Diagram format: